cossacklabs/product-docs/docs/themis/debugging/_index.md

 ## Thread safety

-Themis is safe to use from multiple threads for non-interactive cryptosystems but interactive protocols have to be correctly synchornised.
+Themis is safe to use from multiple threads for non-interactive cryptosystems but interactive protocols have to be correctly synchronised.
 [Learn more about thread safety](/docs/themis/debugging/thread-safety/).